 - ECMO transportation capabilities

-The SkyHealth medical flight team--a crew of paramedics and nurses--has the highest level of training in emergency, pre-hospital and critical care disciplines.
-Dual-credentialed in New York and Connecticut, they have experience in multiple specialties from advanced cardiac life support to neonatal care (caring for newborns with critical medical needs).
+The SkyHealth medical flight team — a crew of paramedics and nurses — has the highest level of training in emergency, pre-hospital and critical care disciplines.
+Dual-credentialed in New York and Connecticut, our team has experience in multiple specialties, from advanced cardiac life support to neonatal care.